 The PATH-project aims to prevent mild to moderate cases of perinatal mental health problems, specifically depression, and to support mothers and their families and to refer them when necessary to appropriate services.
 The multidisciplinary project consists of six work packages, which include the development and evaluation of online and face-to-face interventions.
 Analyses focus on cross-border similarities and differences regarding effects between control and intervention groups among various stakeholders such as pregnant and postpartum women, their partners, healthcare professionals, peer-workers and employers.
 Outcomes include the prevalence of depression, stigma, help-seeking, public and professional awareness and parental attachment.

-Partner organizations from four countries (Belgium, The Netherlands, France and The United Kingdom) will combine their existing diverse experience and knowledge in order to achieve the project objectives.
+Partner organisations from four countries (Belgium, The Netherlands, France and The United Kingdom) will combine their existing diverse experience and knowledge in order to achieve the project objectives.
 The Health and Europe Centre is the lead partner in the PATH-project.
-Artesis Plantijn University College will execute the evaluation of the various work packages in collaboration with University of Antwerp.
+Artesis Plantijn University College will execute the evaluation of the various work packages in collaboration with the University of Antwerp.

 If you wish for additional information, or have any questions or comments, please contact one of the researchers: Prof. dr. Yvonne Kuipers, Laura Van den Branden or Charlotte Brosens.